iqtree/iqtree.github.io/doc/Tutorial.md

 -------------------------
 <div class="hline"></div>

-A specialized version of IQ-TREE (`iqtree-omp`) can utilize multiple CPU cores to speed up the analysis.
+IQ-TREE can utilize multiple CPU cores to speed up the analysis.
-To obtain this version please refer to the [quick starting guide](Quickstart).
 A complement option `-nt` allows specifying the number of CPU cores to use.
+Note that for old IQ-TREE versions <= 1.5.X, please change the executable from `iqtree` to `iqtree-omp` for all commands below.
 For example:

-    iqtree-omp -s example.phy -m TIM2+I+G -nt 2
+    iqtree -s example.phy -m TIM2+I+G -nt 2

 Here, IQ-TREE will use 2 CPU cores to perform the analysis.

 Note that the parallel efficiency is only good for long alignments.
 A good practice is to use `-nt AUTO` to determine the best number of cores:

-    iqtree-omp -s example.phy -m TIM2+I+G -nt AUTO
+    iqtree -s example.phy -m TIM2+I+G -nt AUTO

 Then while running IQ-TREE may print something like this on to the screen: